Yasba02/PJWD-Voyageons-ensemble/README.md

 However feel free to explore the code and learn from it.

 ## **License **
-This project is under MIT License
+This project is under MIT License.
+See the License file for more details.